 Steps to Filing a Nominal Defendant Accident Claim

-To successfully file a statutory accident claim, you must be well-prepared and adhere to all legal requirements.
+To successfully file a nominal defendant or CTP claim, you must be well-prepared and adhere to all legal requirements.
 Here are the steps involved in the process:

 Inform the police about your accident